 We have teamed up with HealthUnlocked to provide a safe and secure forum for you to share your experiences of epilepsy with others.
 To join just click on the icon below:

 Epilepsy is a common condition that affects approximately one in 103 people.
-It is usally diagnosed in children and people over 65 years of age, although it can affect any one.
+It is usually diagnosed in childhood and in people over the age of 65, but it can affect any one.

-Epilepsy Research UK is currently funding research to find out exactly what happens to the brain before and during a seizure:
+Epilepsy Research UK is currently funding research to find out exactly what happens to the brain before and during a seizure.
+For example:

-This is just one project from our research portfolio, which includes studies into many differerent aspects of epilepsy.
+This is just one project from our research portfolio, which includes studies into many different aspects of epilepsy.
 To view the full portfolio click here.